homelab-alpha/shell-script/CODE_OF_CONDUCT.md

 characteristics including race, ethnicity, caste, color, age, physical characteristics, neurodiversity, disability, sex or gender, gender identity or expression, sexual orientation, language, philosophy or religion, national or social origin, socio-economic position, level of education, or other status.
 The same privileges of participation are extended to everyone who participates in good faith and in accordance with this Covenant.

 ## Encouraged Behaviors

 While acknowledging differences in social norms, we all strive to meet our community's expectations for positive behavior.
-We also understand that our words and actions may be interpreted differently than we intend based on culture , background, or native language.
+We also understand that our words and actions may be interpreted differently than we intend based on culture, background, or native language.

 With these considerations in mind, we agree to behave mindfully toward each other and act in ways that center our shared values, including:

-1. Respecting the **purpose** **of our community**, our activities, and our ways of gathering.
+1. Respecting the **purpose of our community**, our activities, and our ways of gathering.
 2. Engaging **kindly and honestly** with others.
 3. Respecting **different viewpoints** and experiences.
 4. **Taking responsibility** for our actions and contributions.